meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 ## Implement mount module

-The module's bottom part which is a 360-degree ball-bearing turntable with an attached inner circle of 69 cut-in rectangular holes in which the gear teeth run provides the horizontal tilt, the mid part with a depression angle of -5 degrees and elevation angle of +40 degrees leveraged by the linear actuator provides the vertical tilt and the top part is the actual mount surface.
+The module's bottom part which is a 360-degree ball-bearing turntable with an attached inner circle of 69 laser cut rectangular holes in which a 13-teeth gear runs provides the horizontal tilt, the mid part with a depression angle of -5 degrees and elevation angle of +40 degrees leveraged by the linear actuator provides the vertical tilt and the top part is the actual mount surface.
 The suspension of the mid part onto the turntable is achieved using 4 long screws and two 3D printed plastic arcs supporting the overstructure.

 ![module](_figures/implement-2-degrees-rotating-mount-02-module.png)
 ![components](_figures/implement-2-degrees-rotating-mount-03-components.jpg)